-A risk exists that recorded revenue may not be in line with information downloaded from the platform.
-This is more likely as there is a manual intervention between the Exedra extraction and recording of revenue in the General Ledger, hence the risk that revenue that has not been earned/occurred may be recorded in the General ledger.
+A risk exists that recorded revenue may not be in line with information downloaded from the clicks.
+This is more likely as there is a manual intervention between the recording of revenue in the General Ledger and Exedra extraction, hence revenue that hasn't been earned/occurred may be recorded in the General ledger.